siddarthkrishna10/Football_Transfers/README.md

 This dataset contains all the transfers that have taken place from the 2000/2001 season till the 2018/2019 season.

 It contains:
-- Name of the PLayers
+- Name of the Players
 - Primary Position they play
 - Age of the Player
 - The club they've been bought from